jordanjay12/CourseReviewer/README.md

 ### Fields of study

-Here, you can find the field of study you are interested in or search for one that isn't already added
+Here, you can find the field of study you are interested in or create one if it doesn't exist yet.

 ![FieldOfStudy](/img/fieldofstudy.png)